 A welcome greeting:

 Welcome your guests, and give a brief history about yourselves, the property, and the local area.
-Guests like to feel a connection with the owner of the property and in my experience results in the property being looked after.
-Don’t go in heavy with many ground rules, your guests are here to enjoy themselves and don’t want to feel restricted as soon as they arrive.
+Guests like to feel a connection with the property owner, and in my experience results in the property, being looked after.
+Don’t go in heavy with many ground rules; your guests are here to enjoy themselves and don’t want to feel restricted as soon as they arrive.

-Hopefully this will rarely need to be used, but it is important to have it there.
-Always make sure that this is at the front of the book and easy for people to find, and includes an emergency contact for yourself (or your short let property management company if you live away) in the case that anything happens to the property.
-Along with this include information about what the guests should do if there is a problem with the property for example a heating failure or problems with power supply.
+Hopefully, this will rarely need to be used, but it is important to have it there.
+Always make sure that this is at the front of the book and easy for people to find, and includes emergency contact for yourself (or your short let property management company if you live away) in the case that anything happens to the property.
+Along with this, include information about what the guests should do if there is a problem with the property, for example, a heating failure or problems with the power supply.
 You may also want to include instructions for where the fuse box, mains water stopcock and gas terminal are in the property so the guests can find these quickly if required.
-Run through what guests should do in the event of a fire for example where are the extinguishers located in the property, how the smoke alarms work and the location of fire exits.
+Run through what guests should do in the event of a fire, for example, where the extinguishers are located in the property, how the smoke alarms work and the location of fire exits.

-Include a telephone list of local doctors (public and private), dentists and hospitals with maps or instructions on how to get to them.
-Let’s not forget our furry friends, if you allow pets make sure you include a phone number for a local vet.
+Include a telephone list of local doctors (public and private), dentists and hospitals with maps or instructions for getting to them.
+Let’s not forget our furry friends; if you allow pets make sure you include a phone number for a local vet.

 Appliance information and instructions:

-You will all be familiar with the appliances you have selected for your property, but your guests will not be, and it is important for them to be able to access all the appliances and services that are available to them.
-The first thing on most people’s mind will be Internet connection so ensure that you have the name of your network and password somewhere easy for your guests to find.
+You will all be familiar with the appliances you have selected for your property, but your guests will not be, and they need to be able to access all the appliances and services that are available to them.
+The first thing on most people’s minds will be Internet connection so ensure that you have the name of your network and password somewhere easy for your guests to find.

-Look around your property and think about what appliances your guests are likely to use and leave copies of the user manuals or easy to use step-by-step guides somewhere the guests can access e.g. a kitchen drawer.
-There’s nothing worse than a guests playing around with an appliance because they have no instructions and breaking or reprograming the whole thing.
+Look around your property and think about what appliances your guests are likely to use, and leave copies of the user manuals or easy-to-use step-by-step guides somewhere the guests can access e.g. a kitchen drawer.
+There’s nothing worse than guests playing around with an appliance because they have no instructions and breaking or reprograming the whole thing.

-In your property if you have different appliances that are run by a remote control then you may want to label these, so that they can be distinguished and used for the correct appliance.
-Instructions on how to use these will also be helpful, and save hours of time trying to change the channel on the TV.
+In your property, if you have different appliances that are run by remote control, then you may want to label these so that they can be distinguished and used for the correct appliance.
+Instructions on how to use these will also be helpful and save hours of time trying to change the channel on the TV.

 Dos and don’ts: (don’t call them rules!)

-Be careful when writing this section as you don’t want to come across too strict but it is important for you to lay some ground rules, because at the end of the day this is your property.
+Be careful when writing this section as you don’t want to come across as too strict, but it is important for you to lay some ground rules because, at the end of the day, this is your property.

-For properties that allow pets make it clear if they are allowed in all rooms and on the sofas etc. If this isn’t clear at the start, it may give you a lot of clearing up at the end.
+For properties that allow pets make it clear if they are allowed in all rooms and on the sofas etc. If this isn’t clear initially, it may give you lots of clearing up at the end.

-Let you guests know where they can find the local bus stops, train or tube stations and include up to date timetables to make this as straight forward as possible for them.
-Also include phone numbers for local taxi firms and the road name so that your guests will be able to point a driver in the right direction.
+Let your guests know where they can find the local bus stops, train or tube stations and include up-to-date timetables to make this as straightforward as possible.
+Also include phone numbers for local taxi firms and the road name so your guests can point a driver in the right direction.

-A nice touch if you have a short term let in London could be to include an oyster card with the guide.
+A nice touch if you have a short-term let in London could include an oyster card with the guide.

 Attractions and amenities:

-This section will be really important to your guests, as they will look to you for advice on how to enjoy their time at your short term let.
+This section will be really important to your guests, as they will look to you for advice on how to enjoy their time at your short-term let.
 These could be either personal recommendations or from your local tourist information board.
-I would always recommend your own personal thoughts as this helps create a relationship between yourselves and your guests.
+I would always recommend your thoughts as this helps create a relationship between yourselves and your guests.

-When selecting places to recommend you will want to think of a wide variety, covering all ages and interests.
-Include recommendations for local heritage sites and monuments for the guests that may enjoy some local history for example if you have a short term let in London include places such as Westminster Abbey, Tower of London, or Tower Bridge.
+When selecting places to recommend, you will want to consider a wide variety of ages and interests.
+Include recommendations for local heritage sites and monuments for the guests that may enjoy some local history; for example, if you have a short-term let in London, including places such as Westminster Abbey, Tower of London, or Tower Bridge.
 Maybe a recommendation for family day outs with children like London Zoo, or Warner Brothers Studio- Harry Potter.
 Otherwise, just taking in the views of London from the London Eye, a river cruise on the Thames, or dinner in The Shard.